 Mr. Grant’s active matters include:

 - RJ Reynolds v.
-Philip Morris (E.D.
-Va.; ITC): Lead counsel in multi-jurisdictional dispute on innovative “heat-not-burn” technologies.
+Philip Morris & Altria (E.D.
+Va.; ITC): Lead global coordinating counsel in multi-jurisdictional dispute on innovative “heat-not-burn” technologies.

 - Magna Mirrors v.
 SMR (W.D.
-Mich.): Lead counsel defending nine-patent case on wide view automotive mirror technology.
+Mich.): Lead counsel defending nine-patent case on wide view automotive mirror technology; won summary judgment of no convoyed sales, precluding potential damages by 75%.

 Mr. Grant’s prior matters include: